fabanc/WCAG-BasicViewer/README.md

 # Aknowldgements

-- The Canadian Armed Forces - Mapping and Charting Establishment (MCE) for some of the testing, feedback, and bug fixes.
+- Mapping and Charting Establishment (MCE) for providing ressources for some of the testing, feedback, and bug fixes.

 # Licensing